Jtschwantes/Prysm/README.md

 **Prysm is in beta, there are known bugs.
 Use at your own risk!**

+Version 0.0.2 Changes - Fixed a bug that changed default color values to a white foreground and a black background.

 ## Initialization

 First, download the package using the following command: